Month: June 2021

 Diverse Testing for the Best User Experiences

-My user interfaces were generally liked due to layout, workflow, help screens, etc. But, a new hire in the Customer Service team was consistently running into problems.
-I was young, and one of my first interactions with her probably went something like this, “Why would you do it that way?
+My user interfaces were generally well received for their layout, workflow, help screens, etc. But a new hire on the Customer Service team consistently ran into problems.
+I was young, and one of my first interactions with her probably went something like this: “Why would you do it that way?
 That doesn’t even make sense?
 Have you ever worked with computers before?”

 She began crying.
 I felt like a jerk as my frustration began to wane.
-Days later, I realized Wendy Sue was a gift and not a problem.
+Days later, I realized Wendy was a gift and not a problem.
 She had an incredible knack for finding obscure flaws and breaking things.
-I embraced this, bought her lunch, and asked her if she would help improve my software.
-She was excited to be able to help, and eventually, we laughed about our initial encounters.
+I embraced it, bought her lunch, and asked her to help improve my software.
+She was excited to help, and eventually we laughed about our initial encounters.

-Wendy Sue and I had become allies in a quest to create custom software that provided a better, problem-free user experience.
+Wendy and I had become allies in a quest to create custom software that provided a better, problem-free user experience.
 Nothing was taken for granted.
 Everything became more robust.
-Surprisingly, these changes were appreciated by everyone, not just Wendy Sue.
-She helped me become a better programmer and analyst, and I provided her with an experience that led to her becoming one of the first Quality Assurance Analysts in the company.
+Surprisingly, everyone appreciated these changes, not just Wendy.
+She helped me become a better programmer and analyst, and I gave her an experience that helped her become one of the first Quality Assurance Analysts in the company.
 It was a win-win.

 There is often a considerable difference in the expectations and ways that Gen Z, Millennial, Gen X, and Baby Boomer users interface with applications.
-Creating a one-size-fits-all all application is far more challenging today because of this simple fact.
-But, it is essential to success.
+Creating a one-size-fits-all application is far more challenging today because of this simple fact.
+But it is essential to success.

-People today tend to move on to something else when their experiences fail to match their expectations.
-Investing in your system’s “Wendy Sue proofing” can become a competitive advantage.
-I have long held the belief that, “People buy easy.”
+People today tend to move on when their experiences fail to match their expectations.
+Investing in your system’s “Wendy-proofing” can become a competitive advantage.
+I have long believed that “People buy easy.”

-If one person encounters a problem, others will likely follow unless a remedy is implemented.
+If one person encounters a problem, others will likely follow unless you implement a remedy.
 It is more work, but the result can be increased satisfaction, usage, and loyalty.
 That seems like a good tradeoff to me.

 What are your thoughts?